laminlabs/lamindb/docs/track.md

 ### Sessions

 The `lamindb` [skill](https://github.com/laminlabs/lamin-skills) ships with the `lamindb` package at `.agents/skills/`.
-When working with Claude Code, ask it to copy the skill to `.claude/skills/` so that it automatically tracks agent sessions.
+Ask your coding agent to copy it to wherever it reads skills from — `.claude/skills/` for Claude Code, `.agents/skills/` for GitHub Copilot — so that it automatically tracks agent sessions.

 When the agent finishes a session with `lamin finish`, usage metrics are recorded in `run.extra_data`: